Rules for Rookies #1: For those of you worried about…

 - Each evening there is a meeting, and all riders are required to attend.
 If you cannot attend the evening meeting, please let someone know.
 This meeting includes information for the next day’s ride and this is where you get maps and cue sheets for the next day.
 It also includes a worship service; usually a little singing and a short meditation from the ride pastor, and sometimes one of the riders speak.
 The meeting starts at 7 pm (on the 100-mile “century” day we might start a little later).

 Rules for Rookies #4: Stuff you need to know

-- Each rider is responsible for lodging costs; this year the costs are as follows:
+- Each rider is responsible for lodging costs: the costs can be paid here.

 - Riders are responsible for their own supper; there are usually a variety of restaurants to choose from in the area of the hotel.
 If not, a shuttle to nearby restaurants will be provided.

 - Breakfast will be included with the hotel costs.

 - Breaks and lunch are provided by the SAG crew at no cost to the riders.
 If you need or want special foods during the ride, you are responsible for those.

 - There is a supper planned for all riders on Wednesday evening at 5:30; family members in the area are also invited to attend.